 In Moorestown, there’s no shortage of things to do.
 Local businesses like Flying Feather Farm, a farmers’ market at the corner of Bridgeboro and Westfield Roads and Healthy Garden Cafe just across town highlight the small town, local charm.
 For fun-filled shopping trips and unique dining experiences, visit the Moorestown Mall to find a new outfit and then enjoy a delicious lunch or dinner at Firebirds Wood Fired Grill or Yard House.

 Conveniently located between Route 73 and the junction of Routes 42 and 295, Voorhees is an ideal place to settle down — especially for commuters.
 With a super quick drive to the Lindenwold PATCO station, you can be in Center City in less than 30 minutes.
-The median home price in Voorhees is about $315,000, which is more than worth it considering the location and multitude of things to do in town.
+The average home price in Voorhees is about $420,000, which is more than worth it considering the location and multitude of things to do in town.

 If you’re into the outdoors, Voorhees has plenty of parks and nature to experience.
 Connolly Park has outdoor exercise equipment, scenic overlooks, playgrounds, and even a dog run — perfect for a young family.
 As for closeby dining, enjoy a delectable steak at Library 2, visit Nimit Palace for a delightfully delicious Chicken Tikka, or head to Voorhees Town Center for a variety of fine dining options like Catelli Duo, Iron Hill Brewery, or Rodizio Grill.

 If you’re thinking about raising a family in Voorhees, they also house the largest branch of the Camden County Library and above average SAT scores.
 On the weekends, take the kids to Flyers Skate Zone before finishing up your family outing with a trip to the AMC Voorhees 16.